Octonion algebras over rings are not determined by their norms: Introduction

 If $Q$ is a quaternion algebra over a field $k$, we know from Witt that $Q$ is determined by its norm \cite[\S 1.7]{SV}.
 This result has been extended over rings by Knus-Ojanguren-Sridharan (\cite[prop.
 4.4]{KOS} , \cite[V.4.3.2]{K}) and holds actually over an arbitrary base (\S \ref{sect-quat}).

-If $C$ is a octonion algebra over $k$, we know from Springer-Veldkamp that it is determined by its norm form \cite[\S 1.7]{SV}; more generally it is true over local rings (Bix, \cite[Lemma 1.1]{B}).
-In his Lens lecture, H. Petersson raised the question whether it remains true over arbitrary commutative rings.
+If $C$ is a octonion algebra over $k$, we know from van der Blij-Springer that it is determined by its norm form \cite[claim 2.3]{BS} (see also \cite[\S 1.7]{SV}); more generally it is true over local rings (Bix, \cite[lemma 1.1]{B}).
+In his Lens lecture (May 21-25, 2012), H. Petersson raised the question whether it remains true over arbitrary commutative rings.

 The goal of this note is to produce a counterexample to this question, namely an example of two non-isomorphic octonions algebras over some commutative ring $R$ having isometric norms.
 Our argument is based on the study of fibrations of group schemes and uses topological fibrations which makes clear why it holds for quaternion algebras and not for octonions.